JasonLocklin/Dissertation/Prisms/Discussion.md

 neglect patients displayed severe deficits on the temporal estimation task.
-While responses did seem to be influenced by the actual trial duration (i.e., larger estimates made for longer interval durations), the five patients who showed clinical signs of neglect massively underestimated the durations both before and after prisms.
-In this case, it appears prisms had no measurable effect on the deficit.
+While responses did seem to be influenced by the actual trial duration (i.e., larger estimates made for longer interval durations), the patients underestimated the durations both before and after prisms.
+In this case, it appears prisms failed to procude a measurable effect on the deficit.

 [concluding] Neglect is a disorder arising from naturally varied